Varunyadavgithub/DSA-150-Fundamentals/README.md

     12. Counting the Number of Palindromic Substrings in a String.
     13. Finding the GCD of Multiple Numbers.
     14. Finding the Number of Perfect Numbers Up to a Given Limit.
+    15. Finding the Largest Prime Factor of a Number.

 ## 🚀 Getting Started